10. IPv4 Multicast Sample Application

 Basically, the first approach reuses only the input packet’s data, but creates its own copy of packet’s metadata.
 The second approach reuses both input packet’s data and metadata.

-Therefore, for a small number of outgoing ports (and segments in the input packet), first approach is faster.
+Therefore, for a small number of outgoing ports (and segments in the input packet), the first approach is faster.
 As the number of outgoing ports (and/or input segments) grows, the second approach becomes more preferable.

 Depending on the number of segments or the number of ports in the outgoing portmask, either the first (with cloning) or the second (without cloning) approach is taken: